Wolfgang Scheppe: Supermarket of the Dead. Proposition III, 2015

 Supermarket of the Dead and Sacred Goods are implementations of a long-term project initiated in 2014 on the representational magic of brand consumption as reflected in more recent forms of the archaic Chinese fire ritual of burning paper simulacra to transfer goods and valuables to the realm of the dead.
-Although this popular custom known as Joss paper in the designation of the western world or more accurately Zhǐzā has been politically opposed for most of its history, based only on oral tradition outside of any ecclesiastically codified religion, it is thoroughly integrated in daily life and has existed as an unbroken practice for 2,000 years – and today primarily represents the current hegemonic form of commodity fetishism.
+Although this popular custom known as Joss paper in the designation of the western world or more accurately Zhǐzā has been politically opposed for most of its history, based only on oral tradition outside any ecclesiastically codified religion, it is thoroughly integrated in daily life and has existed as an unbroken practice for 2,000 years – and today primarily represents the current hegemonic form of commodity fetishism.
 The research project was encapsulated in a three-volume book published in multiple languages and exhibited in Prague, Dresden and Zurich among other locations.

 Surveying the Non-Human.
 Proposition IV, 2016

 The four-year research project on the scientific history of racism since the 18th century, focusing on the influential but unknown ethnologist and race theorist Bernhard Struck, resulted in a 2016 exhibition at the Lipsiusbau in Dresden and an extensive catalog distributed as a newspaper.
 It bore the subtitle On the Aesthetics of Racism.
 The presentation centered on Struck's obsessive image card index, which sought to prove racial alterity from the empiricism of perceptual evidence with a taxonomy of supposed phenotypes and their quantitative recording through metrical survey data.
 The ideological rationality of this practice still is the reason for the unaltered popular conceptions of the foreign other who is to be excluded, even in the present.
 The ever-political demarcations constituting them in the first place congeal with the evidence of perception to yield a quasi-natural rationale for the exclusion of alterity.